WASH IN HEALTH CARE FACILITIES PROGRAM

 By conducting trainings on proper hygiene practices, waste management, and environmental cleanliness, we improve the capacity of the frontline health workers to understand disease prevention and protect their own health in the workplace.
 Hygiene education in general and something as simple as proper handwashing can create long-term behavioral change and drastically reduce the occurrence of preventable diseases and infections.

-At each HCF, MSG and our group of partners will create a governance body that will be known as “The WASH Facilities Improvement Team (FIT)”.
-The primary role of this team will be conducting monthly and quarterly monitoring, securing adherence to WASH guideline principles and procedures , and monitoring the functionality of the WASH infrastructures installed through this project.
+At each HCF, MSG and our group of partners create a governance body known as “The WASH Facilities Improvement Team (FIT)”.
+The primary role of this team is to conduct monthly and quarterly monitoring, securing adherence to WASH guideline principles and procedures, and monitoring the functionality of the WASH infrastructures installed.

-This program will also rely on the idea of Circuit Riders where one employee attends to infrastructural or administrative issues at several water points, or in this case HCFs.
-MSG will use two types of circuit riders to service the HCFs we partner with.
-The first type will be a Technical Circuit Rider who will perform routine checkups and maintenance on the infrastructure to sustain high rates of functionality.
-The second type will be a Quality-of-Care Circuit Rider who will focus mainly on the performance of infection prevention control and the monitoring of the hygiene, waste management, and cleanliness systems that were taught and implemented during staff training.
+Along similar lines, we use two types of Circuit Riders who attend to infrastructural or administrative issues at the HCFs we partner with.
+The first type is a Technical Circuit Rider who performs routine checkups and maintenance on the infrastructure to sustain high rates of functionality.
+The second type is a Quality-of-Care Circuit Rider who focuses mainly on the performance of infection prevention control and the monitoring of the hygiene, waste management, and cleanliness systems that were taught and implemented during staff training.

 Given Maji Safi Group’s commitment to improving WASH conditions in HCFs in the Rorya District and the highly qualified group of partners involved, the results are felt at the district level and will hopefully inspire other districts in the Mara Region to put more resources towards improving WASH conditions in their own HCFs.
 The ultimate objective of this program is to present our model, findings, and results to the regional and national governments to advocate for systemic change in WASH in HCFs and larger-scale adoption in the Lake Victoria Zone and beyond.